Meritage Portfolio Management Sells 1,524 Shares of Adobe Inc. (NASDAQ:ADBE)

-Meritage Portfolio Management lowered its stake in Adobe Inc. (NASDAQ:ADBE) by 4.0% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 36,433 shares of the software company’s stock after selling 1,524 shares during the quarter.
-Adobe comprises 1.2% of Meritage Portfolio Management’s portfolio, making the stock its 18th biggest holding.
-Meritage Portfolio Management’s holdings in Adobe were worth $17,319,000 as of its most recent filing with the Securities & Exchange Commission.
+Meritage Portfolio Management cut its holdings in Adobe Inc. (NASDAQ:ADBE) by 4.0% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 36,433 shares of the software company’s stock after selling 1,524 shares during the period.
+Adobe makes up approximately 1.2% of Meritage Portfolio Management’s portfolio, making the stock its 18th biggest position.
+Meritage Portfolio Management’s holdings in Adobe were worth $17,319,000 at the end of the most recent quarter.

+A number of brokerages have issued reports on ADBE.
+Wolfe Research assumed coverage on shares of Adobe in a report on Wednesday.
+They set an “outperform” rating and a $650.00 target price on the stock.
+BMO Capital Markets decreased their target price on shares of Adobe from $570.00 to $535.00 and set an “outperform” rating for the company in a research note on Tuesday, March 30th.
+UBS Group reaffirmed a “buy” rating on shares of Adobe in a research note on Thursday, April 8th.
+Bank of America reiterated a “buy” rating and set a $570.00 price target on shares of Adobe in a report on Wednesday, April 14th.
+Finally, Stifel Nicolaus initiated coverage on shares of Adobe in a report on Friday, January 15th.
+They set a “buy” rating on the stock.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and twenty have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $551.68.

 Adobe (NASDAQ:ADBE) last released its quarterly earnings results on Monday, March 22nd.
-The software company reported $3.14 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.79 by $0.35.
-The firm had revenue of $3.91 billion during the quarter, compared to analyst estimates of $3.76 billion.
-Adobe had a return on equity of 35.81% and a net margin of 40.88%.
-The business’s revenue for the quarter was up 26.3% compared to the same quarter last year.
-During the same period in the previous year, the company posted $2.27 EPS.
-On average, equities research analysts forecast that Adobe Inc. will post 9.47 EPS for the current year.
+The software company reported $3.14 EPS for the quarter, topping analysts’ consensus estimates of $2.79 by $0.35.
+Adobe had a net margin of 40.88% and a return on equity of 35.81%.
+The firm had revenue of $3.91 billion during the quarter, compared to analysts’ expectations of $3.76 billion.
+During the same period in the previous year, the company earned $2.27 EPS.
+The firm’s revenue for the quarter was up 26.3% compared to the same quarter last year.
+On average, analysts expect that Adobe Inc. will post 9.47 earnings per share for the current year.

 Adobe Inc operates as a diversified software company worldwide.
 Its Digital Media segment provides tools and solutions that enable individuals, teams, and enterprises to create, publish, promote, and monetize their digital content.
 Its flagship product is Creative Cloud, a subscription service that allows customer to download and access the latest versions of its creative products.